 Note: Glasgow Prestwick Airport is not the same as Glasgow Airport.
 Glasgow Prestwick is another 40km (25miles) further away from Stirling than Glasgow Airport.
 There are regular trains from Prestwick Airport to central Glasgow.

-For further information on how to organise a transfer from the airport to campus please view our information on Airport Collections.
+For further information on how to organise a transfer from the airport to campus please view our information on airport pick-up.

 Label all luggage clearly with your full name and the full name and address of the University of Stirling.
 When you arrive at a UK airport and have cleared Immigration Control, you must collect your luggage and pass through customs.